This page details the process for making purchases and being reimbursed for purchases made on behalf of the Evans School.

 Please note: In some circumstances, certain sponsors require receipts for specific or all expenses.
 If you are unclear about whether you need to submit a receipt, contact your budget manager.

 Consult the Evans School Fiscal Team if you have questions.
 The Evans School Fiscal Team is located in Parrington Hall, room 303, and can be reached at email@example.com.

 How to Get Reimbursed

-Reimbursements are processed by Finance and Research Services staff following University of Washington reimbursement guidelines.
+Reimbursements are processed by Finance and Administration staff following University of Washington reimbursement guidelines.

 If you are requesting reimbursement for food and catering purchases, provide a list of participants and an itemized receipt.
 See Food and Catering for additional details.
 Reimbursement forms and receipts can be brought to Parrington Hall room 303, left in our inbox in the Dean’s Office (Parrington 208), or mailed to us.

 Your request cannot be processed until all receipts and documentation have been received and the request is approved.
 Once your request has been processed you will be contacted to sign documentation or to approve your request online.
 If you are an active employee in payroll with direct deposit, your reimbursement will be deposited directly into your account upon approval of your request—typically within three business days.
 Reimbursement checks for non-employees are mailed to the address indicated on the Reimbursement form.
 Questions about your reimbursement can be sent to the Evans School Fiscal Team at firstname.lastname@example.org.

 - For purchases under $75, receipts are not required.However, if you have one, please submit it.